The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Conclusion

 \gls{see} is a measurement-direct \gls{nbv} approach that makes view planning decisions directly from sensor measurements to capture a minimum measurement density.
 Fully and partially observed surfaces are identified by individually classifying each measurement based on the density of neighbouring measurements.
 Measurements that lie on the boundary between these regions are classified as frontiers.
 Views are proposed to capture new measurements around these frontier points.
 These views are initially generated by considering the local surface geometry but can be refined to proactively avoid known occlusions.
 Observation efficiency is prioritised by choosing next best views to capture the most frontier points while moving short distances.
 If a view is unsuccessful then it is reactively adjusted to avoid a previously unknown occlusion or surface discontinuity. \gls{see} completes an observation when all frontier points have been observed or are deemed unobservable.

-Simulation experiments comparing \gls{see} with state-of-the-art volumetric approaches demonstrate the superior observation performance of this unstructured measurement-direct \gls{nbv} approach. \gls{see} is able to obtain highly complete observations of both small- and large-scale scene models while travelling shorter distances and requiring less observation time than the evaluated volumetric approaches.
+Simulation experiments comparing \gls{see} with volumetric \gls{nbv} approaches demonstrate the superior observation performance of this measurement-direct \gls{nbv} approach. \gls{see} is able to obtain highly complete observations of both small- and large-scale scene models while travelling shorter distances and requiring less observation time than the evaluated volumetric approaches.
 Real-world experiments conducted with a robot arm show that SEE performs equally well in the real world. \gls{see} captured high-quality observations of a deer statue using a UR10 arm with an Intel RealSense L515 sensor.
+Work has since demonstrated its utility on an aerial platform capable of autonomously mapping buildings \citep{Border2023}.

 An open-source implementation of \gls{see} is available at \url{https://robotic-esp.com/code/see}.

 \begin{acks} The authors would like to thank Wayne Tubby and the Hardware Engineering team at the \gls{ori} for building the UR10 platform used for the real-world experiments.